penumbra1/expensify/README.md

 Extracted hardcoded path names into reusable constants.

-Added NavBar and HelpPage components.
+Added NavBar, Loader, HelpPage, and Social components.

+Added error handling and user messages for network and database errors.

 \+ Lots of little performance and readability tweaks.